BastelPichi/compatibility/brightway.md

-# 4 Pro 2nd gen Tuning
+# Brightway Tuning
 This guide has been created by ScooterTeam.
+The method *should* be compatible with most, if not all, Brightway scooter models (though, only few recent models have been tested.)

 ## Disclaimer
 Take special note of each point before proceeding: